 Are you kind, caring, compassionate, and patient?
-Do you have a love of serving others, and a desire to help people, especially the elderly, improve their quality of life?
+Do you love serving others and a desire to help people, especially the elderly, improve their quality of life?
 Do you enjoy spending time with older adults?
-Then you might be interested in how to become a caregiver professionally.
-In addition to these essential character traits, a successful professional caregiver must:
+Then you might be interested in how to become a caregiver.
+In addition to these important character traits, an effective professional caregiver must:

-- Communicate clearly and effectively with clients, their families, mental health services, and other healthcare professionals–and if needed, law enforcement officers or attorneys.
+- Communicate clearly and effectively with clients, their families, and other healthcare professionals (and if needed, law enforcement officers or attorneys).

-- Get along well with sometimes-difficult personalities, and be willing to build a positive patient and caregiver relationship.
+- Get along well with sometimes-difficult personalities, and be willing to build a positive patient-caregiver relationship.

 - Have mental, emotional, and physical stamina.

-- Have a basic knowledge of health care terms, medical conditions, and medications for assisted living situations.
+- Have a basic knowledge of health care terms, medical conditions, and medications.

 - Be sensitive to family situations and crises.

-- Be literate enough to follow written orders and leave messages, as well as read and understand prescription medication labels.
+- Follow written orders, leave messages, and understand prescription medication labels.

 - Have reliable transportation and a mobile phone.

-- Be honest and willing to put the health and well-being of the person receiving long term care first.
+- Be willing to put the health and well-being of the care recipient first.

 Managing The Challenges Of Being A Caregiver

-Professional caregiving can be a rewarding profession, but it can also be a challenging one.
-Caregivers work hard for their pay, which is not always as high as could be wished.
-There may not be any paid leave, and the hours could be long when you provide care for an older adult.
-It is crucial to be an independent contractor with the right home care agency to ensure that needs for pay and adequate time off are met.
+Being a professional primary caregiver can be a very rewarding profession, but it can also be challenging.
+Caregivers work hard for their pay, which is not very much.
+There may not be any paid leave or other resources, and the hours could be long.
+It will be important to contract with the right home care agency to receive pay and adequate time off.

-In-home caregivers, especially those who have been providing long term care, can be prone to burnout, as care recipients can be demanding, and the work can be physically and emotionally draining.
+A home caregiver, especially someone who has provided long-term care, can be prone to burnout.
+Care recipients can be demanding, and the work can be physically and emotionally draining.
 Older adults living with Alzheimer’s disease or other forms of dementia or mental illness could strain the patience of even the most kind-hearted.
-A person with developmental disabilities, or one who needs end-of-life care, could also be a challenge for any professional caregiver.

-Therefore, caregivers need to protect their mental health and plan time for their own self-care, with activities that will help restore their energy and keep their spirits high.
-Studies have shown that caregivers who have firm spiritual convictions, a belief in loving and serving others, a strong sense of community, and feel that caregiving is their calling in life, are the most successful.
+Caregivers must never overlook one important detail: protecting their own mental health and planning their own self-care.
+If you are a home care aide, you can even receive caregiver training to help you learn how to maintain your energy.
+Studies have shown that caregivers who have firm spiritual convictions, a belief in loving and serving others, a strong sense of community, and who feel that caregiving is their life calling are the most successful.

 What Are The Job Requirements?

 Requirements for being a professional caregiver vary depending on the level of training and education desired.
-Caregivers employed by home care agencies are usually certified nursing assistants (CNAs), home health aides (HHAs), or personal care attendants (PCAs).
+Caregivers employed by a home care agency are usually certified nursing assistants (CNAs), home health aides (HHAs), or personal care attendants (PCAs).

-- Certified Nursing Assistant (CNA) Certified nursing assistants are state-licensed nursing assistants.
-They have received classroom training and been in a hands-on training program, as well as passed an exam.
-They have a fundamental health care education and can help monitor their patients’ medical conditions, as well as blood pressure and vital signs.
-They have the most training out of CNAs, HHAs, and PCAs, and can dispense the most caregiving services, including some treatments and personal care services that registered nurses would have traditionally provided.
+- Certified Nursing Assistant (CNA) Certified nursing assistants are state-licensed nursing assistants with a list of skills under their belt.
+CNAs have received classroom and hands-on training, passing an exam at the end of their work.
+They have basic health care education and can help monitor their patients’ medical conditions.
+They have the widest variety of training (out of CNAs, HHAs, and PCAs).
+They can dispense the most caregiving services.

-- Home Health Aide (HHA) Home health aides are also state-licensed and must meet the same kinds of requirements as CNAs, although their health care training is minimal.
+- Home Health Aide (HHA) Home health aides are also state-licensed and must meet the same kinds of requirements as CNAs.
+However, their health care training is very limited.

-- Personal Care Attendant (PCA) PCAs, also known as personal care assistants or aides, or homemakers, do not need any formal education, usually not even a high school degree is required.
-Many states do require that they have a certain number of supervised training hours, though.
+- Personal Care Attendant (PCA) A PCA, also known as a personal care aide, doesn’t need any formal education, usually not even a high school degree.
+Many states do require that they complete supervised training hours before assuming any caregiving responsibilities.

 What Do Care Professionals Do?

-Caregiving professionals may find jobs in long-term care facilities, adult day care centers, VA medical centers, or hospitals.
-They can also be providers of emotional support, companionship, and assistance for the elderly or disabled who live in their own homes.
-The assistance in-home caregivers provide usually revolves around the necessary activities of daily living (ADLs) and instrumental activities of daily living (IADLs).
+Designated caregiver professionals may find jobs in long-term care facilities, VA medical centers, or hospitals.
+They can also be providers of emotional support, companionship, assisted independence, and assistance for the elderly or disabled who live in their own homes.
+The assistance in-home caregivers provide usually revolves around the basic activities of daily living (ADLs) and instrumental activities of daily living (IADLs).

-The Activities Of Daily Living, or ADLs, refer to six specific tasks of essential self-care:
+The Activities of Daily Living, or ADLs, refer to six specific tasks of basic self-care: